Digital Payments consumer study in Kenya and Nigeria

 Problem:

-Despite rapid growth in mobile money and digital payment infrastructure across emerging markets, adoption and sustained usage of digital merchant payments remain uneven, with significant variation across merchant and customer segments.
-This gap between availability and meaningful use underscores the need for a deeper understanding of the behavioural, structural, and contextual factors shaping uptake.
+Rapid growth in mobile money and digital payment infrastructure across emerging markets is associated with expanding adoption and increasing use of digital merchant payments, with observable variation across merchant and customer segments.
+This highlights the importance of understanding the behavioural, structural, and contextual factors that shape uptake and usage.

 A human-centred, mixed-methods approach was applied, combining qualitative research methods such as in-depth interviews, field observations, and journey mapping across diverse merchant and customer segments.
 Insights were synthesised into personas and segmentation frameworks to translate behavioural evidence into actionable inputs for product design, service optimisation, and ecosystem strategy.